Lifetime Achievement Award

 The Walter E. “Howdy” Howard Lifetime Achievement Award

 The Vertebrate Pest Council is pleased to announce the formation of The Walter E. “Howdy” Howard Lifetime Achievement Award.
 This award has been established to acknowledge the tremendous lifetime contributions of individuals in the Vertebrate Pest Management profession.
-The first Lifetime Achievement Award will be presented at the 28th Vertebrate Pest Conference (to be held in Rohnert Park, CA, February 26 – March 1, 2018), and will include a plaque commemorating the award, complimentary conference registration, travel expenses, and a small honorarium for the award recipient.
+The first Lifetime Achievement Awards were presented at the 28th Vertebrate Pest Conference in February 2018.

 - Advancement or development of management tools used to minimize damage or conflict caused by vertebrate pests, with a special emphasis on environmentally safe methodologies.

 - Advancement in undergraduate and graduate education in vertebrate pest management and associated disciplines.

 - Implementation of effective and innovative outreach efforts focused on the safest, most efficacious, and most cost-effective strategies for vertebrate pest management; targeted groups could include agency personnel, pest control professionals, and private citizens.

 - Effective fostering of education and research programs on vertebrate pest management.